Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.15.2
 Discontinued

-- [Basin](https://github.com/basinserver/Basin) - Basin is a server implementation in C. Its aim is to have amazing performance and be a drop-in replacement.
+- [Basin](https://github.com/basinserver/Basin) - Basin is a server implementation in C. It aims to have amazing performance and be a drop-in replacement.
 Version: 1.10 - 1.11
+Discontinued

+- [Bedrock](https://github.com/Adam-/bedrock) - A server software written in C with the goal to fully emulate vanilla Minecraft.
+Version: 1.7.10
 Discontinued

 - [BeerSpigot](https://www.mc-market.org/threads/355569/) - A 1.8.8 TacoSpigot fork focused on Factions servers with a built-in knockback editing,  with a lot of built-in Factions features (Grace Period, Cannoning Optimization, and Setting Global Spawner Values).